IIIF/api/source/presentation/4.0/index.md

 The ambient lighting for the Scene to ensure there is light to view the content resources in a Scene.
 Ambient light means that even if there are no other lights in the Scene, the objects will still be visible.

 The value of `ambientLighting` _MUST_ be a JSON object with the `id`, `type`, `color` and `intensity` properties.
-The value of the `color` property _MUST_ be an integer and represents the color of the light as described in more detail in the `backgroundColor` property.
+The value of the `color` property _MUST_ be a string and represents the color of the light as described in more detail in the `backgroundColor` property.
 The value of the `intensity` property _MUST_ be a floating point number within the range of 0 and 1.0, with 0 being no light and 1.0 being the maximum possible light.

 If a Scene does not have an `ambientLighting` property, then the client _SHOULD_ assume an ambient light with white color and **0.75 intensity**.